Eyeglass frame sizes explained

-- The temple length
+The temple length

 For example, let’s say you see these three numbers on the inside of your frames: 48-19-140.

 In this case, the openings in the frame for the lenses are 48 mm wide.
-Generally, the eye size of most eyeglass frames ranges from 40 mm to 62 mm.
+Generally, the eye size (lens width) of most glasses frames will be 44 to 62 mm.

 In other words, it’s the size of the “bridge” of the frame that rests on your nose.
 In this case, the frame bridge is 19 mm wide.
-In most cases, the bridge size of eyeglass frames ranges from 14 mm to 24 mm.
+The bridge width of most eyeglass frames will be 14 to 24 mm.

-The third number — the temple length — is the length of the "stems" of the frame, measured from the frame hinge to the back tip of the temple.
+Eyeglass temple size is measured from the hinge of the frame to the end tip of the temple.
 In this case, the temple length is 140 mm.
-Temple lengths generally range from 120 mm to 150 mm.
+Temple lengths generally range from 120 to 150 mm.

-Often a small square (rather than a dash) will separate the eye size and the bridge size on the frame.
+Often, a small square (rather than a dash) will separate the eye size and the bridge size on the frame.

 In addition to the eye size, bridge size and temple length, you may see other numbers (or letters and names) stamped on the inside of the frame.
-These usually designate the frame model and/or the color of the frame.
+These usually are the frame model and/or the color of the frame.